Syfy Insider Exclusive

 What would the franchise have looked like if the anthology format had become the rule rather than the exception?
 Unfortunately, the answer to that question has been lost to time.
 With that said, many fans posit that the filmmakers probably would have stood a better chance of getting away with the idea if they'd begun telling unrelated tales right off the bat instead of producing a direct sequel.
 But it's like trying to understand the fractured psyche and swirling malice hidden behind the Shatner mask.
 We'll never know for certain.

-Halloween II and Halloween III: Season of the Witch are currently streaming on Peacock.
+Halloween III: Season of the Witch is now streaming on Peacock alongside Halloween II and Halloween (2018).